-Employing a PAM solutions that has this kind of functionality ensures both that the Principle of Least Privilege is followed, as well as provides the defensive layers needed to help ensure security.
+Employing a PAM solution that has this kind of functionality ensures both that the Principle of Least Privilege is followed, as well as provides the defensive layers needed to help ensure security.
 It does this by making sure that all privileged users, including super admins, can only access the least amount of resources needed for their work at any given time – and that the resources themselves cannot be used in turn to access other privileged resources.

-On a final note, it’s also important that, while defense in depth and granular, minimum privileges can provide the complexity needed to counter complex threats, the application of these principles must be as simple and transparent as possible.
-In other words, even though the defense must be complex, the system itself must be easy to manage, or it won’t be used – and it must be as transparent to users as possible, so that impacts to performance of their necessary tasks are negligible.
+On a final note, it’s also important that, while defense-in-depth and granular, minimum privileges can provide the complexity needed to counter complex threats, the application of these principles must be as simple and transparent as possible.
+In other words, even though the defense must be complex, the system itself must be easy to manage, or it won’t be used – and it must be as transparent to users as possible so that impacts to performance of their necessary tasks are negligible.

-Cyberthreats are real, and it’s only through creating a cybersecurity system that employs least privilege with a deep feature set and ease of use that companies can hope to head off these threats.
+Cyberthreats are real, and it’s only through creating a cybersecurity system that employs the least privilege with a deep feature set and ease of use that companies can hope to head off these threats.